awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-selectors.md

 1. In the **Video selector** section, specify values for the fields that are applicable to your job\.

    You don't need to create a video selector because AWS Elemental MediaConvert automatically creates a video selector when you begin setting up a job\.
 However, the service doesn't automatically detect information about the video source\.
 You can provide this information in the **Video selector** fields\.
 If you leave these settings in their default state, you will create a valid job\.
-For more information about individual settings, choose the **Info** links on the console\.
+For more information about individual settings, choose the **Info** link next to each setting\.
 **Note**
  AWS Elemental MediaConvert doesn't support inputs with multiple video streams, such as Quad 4k\.
 Each input can have only one video selector; therefore, there is no **Add video selector** button on the console\.